Euler-type approximation for the invariant measure: An abstract framework: Examples with non global contraction conditions (Langevin type equations)

 The present section is devoted to prove that, once the convergence of the semigroup to the invariant measure is obtained, the estimate of the error done by using Euler scheme, is possible (see Lemma~\ref{lem_coupling}).
 We illustrate this by two non trivial examples.

-In several recent papers (see Eberle~\cite{Eberle}, Schuh~\cite{Schuh} ) authors have used a special coupling procedure, called ``reflecting coupling" in order to prove convergence to equilibrium for the Langevin equation.
+In several recent papers (see in particular Eberle~\cite{Eberle}, Eberle et al.~\cite{EGZ2} and Schuh~\cite{Schuh} ) authors have used a special coupling procedure, called ``reflecting coupling" in order to prove convergence to equilibrium for the Langevin type equations.
 An important point is that the result holds under a weak contraction hypothesis (i.e. out of a compact set), in contrast with older results in which uniform construction properties are needed.
 It turns out that we are able to use Eberle's result concerning the flow in order to prove convergence of the Euler scheme as well and to control the speed of convergence.
 First, we consider the classical Langevin equation given by

 where $B$ is an $m$ dimensional Brownian motion and $b:\R^{d}\rightarrow \R^{d}$ is a Lipschitz continuous function.
 We assume that

 and that there exists $R,\kappa>0$ such that

 Then, we are precisely in the framework of~\cite[Example 1]{Eberle}.
 In particular, in~\cite[Equation (10)]{Eberle}, the author finds a function $ f:\R_{+}\rightarrow \R_{+}$ which is concave, increasing, such that $f(0)=0$, $f^{\prime }(0)=1$ and $0<c_{\ast }\leq f^{\prime }(r)\leq 1$ for every $r$.
 In what follows, the precise expression of $f$ is not important for us.
 To the function $f$ one associates the distance